 The answer has recently become less clear– and that’s a good thing.

-A more comprehensive article is on its way, with the new website in April.
 This page gets so much traffic that I had to get a quick update done for spring.
 Happy building everyone!

 By the way, the photo at the top of the article.
 All capped PVC decking, with exception of the third board from that top.
 It’s Kayu Bhatu (Indonesian Stone Wood).